Dynamical convexity and elliptic periodic orbits for Reeb flows: Statement of the results

 \begin{theorem} Let $F$ be a Finsler metric on $S^2$ with reversibility $r$ and flag curvature $K$ satisfying $(r/(r+1))^2 \leq K \leq 1$.
 Then $F$ carries an elliptic closed geodesic $\gamma$ whose Morse index satisfies $\morse(\ga)\leq 1$.
 Moreover, if $(r/(r+1))^2 < K \leq 1$ then $\ga$ is prime and $\morse(\ga)=1$. \end{theorem}

-The case where the inequality $(r/(r+1))^2 \leq K$ is not strict can be easily dealt with using a perturbation argument; see Section \ref{sec:proof applications} for details.
+The case where the inequality $(r/(r+1))^2 \leq K$ is not strict can be dealt with using a perturbation argument; see Section \ref{sec:proof applications} for details.

 Applications to geodesic flows in higher dimensions are given by the next two results.
 Consider a Finsler metric $F$ on $S^{n+1}$ with $n\geq 1$, reversibility $r$ and flag curvature $K$.
 An easy computation of the contact homology of the unit sphere bundle $SS^{n+1}$ shows that $k_-=\rs(\vr)-n=n$, where $\vr$ is a prime closed geodesic of the round metric and $\rs(\vr)$ is computed using a suitable trivialization.
 Results due to Rademacher \cite{Rad04} establish that if $F$ satisfies the pinching condition $(r/(r+1))^2 < K \leq 1$ then every closed geodesic $\ga$ of $F$ satisfies $\czl(\ga)\geq n$.
 In other words, this pinching condition implies that the contact form defining the geodesic flow is positively dynamically convex.
-Moreover, $SS^{n+1}$ is a prequantization of the Grassmannian of oriented two-planes $G^+_2(\R^{n+2})$ which admits an even Morse function and is monotone; see Section \ref{sec:proof applications} for details.
+Moreover, $SS^{n+1}$ is a prequantization of the Grassmannian of oriented two-planes $G^+_2(\R^{n+2})$ which admits an even Morse function and is monotone with constant of monotonicity $\lambda>1$; see Section \ref{sec:proof applications} for details.
 Therefore, we get the following result which generalizes \cite[Theorem A(ii)]{BTZ}.
 It was also proved by Rademacher \cite{Rad07} using different methods and assuming that the pinching condition is strict.
+In the statement, $K_-$ and $K_+$ are continuous functions defined on the unit sphere bundle of $\RP^{n+1}$ defined as $K_-(x,v) = \min_{\sigma \subset T_x\RP^{n+1}} K(\sigma,v)$ and $K_+(x,v) = \max_{\sigma \subset T_x\RP^{n+1}} K(\sigma,v)$, where $\sigma$ runs over all the planes in $T_x\RP^{n+1}$ and $K(\sigma,v)$ is the flag curvature; see Section \ref{sec:proof elliptic geodesic S^2} for details.
+Notice that $K_-=K_+$ if $n=1$.